How to Charge Lightning: The Economics of Bitcoin Transaction Channels: Analysis of a Single Channel

 \end{proof}

 The cost of a transaction on the blockchain is $\phi$, thus performing transactions on the lightning network is profitable for Alice and Bob as long as $F \leq \phi$.

 \if\symmetric1 \begin{lemma}[First order approximation of symmetric channel capacity] Let $\phi$ be the blockchain mining fee and $r$ the daily interest rate for locking money in a lightning channel.
 Suppose the transfers between Alice and Bob are Poisson processes with means $\lambda_A = \lambda_B = \lambda$ transfers-per-day, with $\ell := \lambda_A + \lambda_B = 2\lambda$.
-Each transfer is of $z$ bitcoins, and they use a lightning channel with capacity $w\cdot z$ bitcoins.
+Each transfer is of $z$ bitcoins, and Alice and Bob use a lightning channel with capacity $w\cdot z$ bitcoins.

-Then, the first order approximation of the expected cost per transaction on the channel is $\frac{z r w}{\ell} + \frac{4 a \phi}{w^2}$.
-The optimal channel capacity based on this approximation is $w_{opt} = \sqrt[3]{\frac{8 a \phi \ell}{z r}}$. \end{lemma} \begin{proof} From Lemma \ref{lem:foa}, the first-order approximation of the lightning-fee $F$ is:
+Then the first order approximation of the expected cost per transaction on the channel is The optimal channel capacity based on this approximation is $w_{opt} = \left({\frac{8 a \phi \ell}{z r}}\right)^{1/3}$. \end{lemma} \begin{proof} From Lemma \ref{lem:foa}, the first-order approximation of the lightning-fee $F$ is: $ \tilde{F}(w) = {w z r}/{\ell} + {a \phi}/{(T(w)\cdot \ell)}\,. $